slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'While we are reasoning concerning life, life is gone.' -- David Hume*

 > *'Opportunity cost is how intelligent people assess things.' -- Charlie Munger*

-This is why research in rapid cognition says that we make our decisions intuitively most of the time.
-It’s like buying a house.
-You make a list of all the things you want, and then usually it comes to down a feeling: «I don’t know why, but I just like this one».

 Mental models are decision making helpers.